60East/amps-integration-apache-flume/README.md

 More information can be found about Flume plugins in the [Flume User Guide](https://flume.apache.org/FlumeUserGuide.html).
-Look at the plugins.d section.
+Look at the `plugins.d` section.

 # Example Run

 Included in the project repository is a working example that shows off the powerful new aggregated subscription feature of AMPS 5.2.

-1. Copy the example Flume config from src/test/resources/flume-conf.properties to $FLUME_HOME/conf/.
+1. Copy the example Flume config from `src/test/resources/flume-conf.properties` to `$FLUME_HOME/conf/`.

-2. Start an AMPS server using the config at src/test/resources/amps-config.xml.
+2. Start an AMPS server using the config at `src/test/resources/amps-config.xml`.

 3. Create the temporary output directory specified in the above configuration:
 ```